CoderCat55/HearMeMioConnect/README.md

  classification details :
 while is_running True
-            check if the gesture is rest  with restmodel(model 1) if gesture != rest
+            check if the gesture is rest  with restmodel(model 1) window size 20 if gesture != rest
                 do feature engineering
                 run classifymodel(model 2) window size 100 ms